saleor/saleor-docs/docs/getting-started/docker.md

 > **Warning**
 >
 > The following setup is only meant for local development.
-See [Docker](deployment/docker.md) for production use.
+See [Docker](deployment/docker.md) for production usage.

 ## Prerequisites (local)

-You will need to install [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) before following instructions below.
+You will need to install [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) before following the instructions below.

 > **Note**
 >
-> Our configuration uses [docker-compose.override.yml](https://docs.docker.com/compose/extends/#understanding-multiple-compose-files) that exposes Saleor, PostgreSQL and Redis ports and runs Saleor via `python manage.py runserver` for local development.
+> Our configuration uses [docker-compose.override.yml](https://docs.docker.com/compose/extends/#understanding-multiple-compose-files) which exposes Saleor, PostgreSQL, and Redis ports and runs Saleor via `python manage.py runserver` for local development.

 If you do not wish to use any overrides, you can order compose to only use docker-compose.yml configuration using `-f`, for example: `docker-compose -f docker-compose.yml up`.